meuleman/epilogos/README.md

 This argument can be specified as comma- and/or hyphen-delimited list (e.g. "1,3,6-10,12,13").
 For instance, "1,2,3" corresponds to the first 3 samples, which are in columns 4,5,6 of the input data.

-Importantly, Epilogos implements the possibility for comparing annotations between groups of biosamples.
+Importantly, Epilogos implements the possibility for comparing annotations between two groups of biosamples.
-To enable this, a sixth argument can be specified in the same format as the fifth argument, denoting a separate set of columns/biosamples to compare the first set to.
+This pairwise comparison mode can be enabled with a sixth argument, denoting a separate set of columns/biosamples to compare the first set to.
+The sixth argument has the same format as the fifth argument.

 ### Output